エピソード

 2025/08/09

 War and politics can make for strange bedfellows and that axiom was as true 80 years ago in WW II in Italy as it is today.
 One prominent example of that was Brazil joining the Allied Forces to end Nazi and Italian Fascist tyranny in Italy on the Gothic Line Offensive.
 Before and during WW II, Brazil was led by dictator Getulio Vargas who took power in Brazil via a coup d'etat in the 1930s.
 His authoritarian inspiration came from none other than Adolf Hitler and Benito Mussolini.
 However after U.S. State Department lobbying that followed the Japanese Pearl Harbor attack in Hawaii on Dec.
-7, 1941 and the subsequent sinking of Brazilian coastal merchant ships by German submarines, Brazil declared war in 1942 on the Axis Forces of Germany, Italy and Japan.
+7, 1941 and the subsequent sinking of Brazilian coastal merchant ships by German submarines, Brazil declared war in 1942 on the Axis Forces of Germany and Italy.

 To help the Allied Forces, the Brazilian army formed a 25,000 soldier Brazilian Expeditionary Force (FEB).
 Unlike any other WWII army, the FEB was racially integrated - an example that would go on to help galvanize the U.S. African American civil rights movement.